Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Introduction

-In this article, two novel data-driven approaches are described to derive a reliable understanding of the background to searches for physics beyond the SM in decays of the Higgs boson.
-These methods are general enough to be applicable to a broad spectrum of analyses, including both searches and precision measurements.
-The first approach, based on the concept of ancestral sampling, is demonstrated within the context of a search for rare exclusive hadronic decays of the Higgs boson.
-The second approach, based on generative adversarial networks, is demonstrated within the context of a search for Higgs boson decays to a $Z$ boson and an undiscovered light resonance, decaying to a low-multiplicity hadronic final state.
+In this article, a widely applicable approach for non-parametric data-driven background modelling is proposed to derive a reliable understanding of the background to searches for physics beyond the SM in decays of the Higgs boson.
+It is general enough to be applicable to a broad spectrum of analyses, including both searches and precision measurements, and utilises directly a relaxed version of the event selection to estimate conditional probability density functions.
+Two different techniques are discussed for its realisation: the first, based on the concept of ancestral sampling, is demonstrated within the context of a search for rare exclusive hadronic decays of the Higgs boson~\cite{Aaboud:2017xnb,Aaboud:2018txb,Aaboud:2016rug,Aad:2015sda}, while the second, based on novel generative adversarial networks, is demonstrated within the context of a search for Higgs boson decays to a $Z$ boson and an undiscovered light resonance, decaying to a low-multiplicity hadronic final state~\cite{Aad:2020hzm}.

-The two case studies are analysed using separate samples of simulated signal and background events.
-The event generator configuration specific to the $H\to\phi\gamma$ search is described in Section~\ref{analysis_phiy} while the corresponding configuration for the search for $H\to Za\to \ell\ell + {\rm jet}$ is described in Section~\ref{sec:cgan_event}.
-For both channels, generated events are processed with the Delphes fast simulation framework~\cite{deFavereau:2013fsa}.
-This framework uses parameterised descriptions of the response of collider experiment detectors to provide reconstructed physics objects, allowing a realistic data analysis to be performed.
-As an example of a general purpose Large Hadron Collider (LHC) detector, the ATLAS configuration card included in Delphes is used, minimally modified to more accurately reproduce the charged hadron tracking resolution of the ATLAS detector.
+The two case studies presented here are analysed using separate samples of simulated signal and background events.
+The event generator configuration specific to the $H\to\phi\gamma$ search is described in section~\ref{analysis_phiy} while the corresponding configuration for the search for $H\to Za\to \mu\mu + {\rm jet}$ is described in section~\ref{sec:cgan_event}.
+For both channels, generated events are processed with the Delphes fast simulation framework (version 3.4.2)~\cite{deFavereau:2013fsa}.
+This framework uses parameterised descriptions of the response of collider experiment detectors to provide reconstructed physics objects, enabling a realistic data analysis to be performed.
+As an example of a general purpose Large Hadron Collider (LHC) detector, the ATLAS-like configuration card included in Delphes is used.
+This is minimally modified to use the charged hadron tracking resolution from the earlier version 3.3.3, which was found to more closely reproduce the performance of the LHC general purpose detectors~\cite{CMS:2014pgm}.
+The effect of multiple $pp$ interactions in the same or neighbouring bunch crossings (pileup) are not simulated, since it represents a negligible contribution to the background in both case studies.